 General Counsel of The Coca-Cola Company.
 Was appointed a Director of CCA following the retirement of Dean Wills, Florida ’65, after the Annual General Meeting of CCA held on April 16, 1999.
 Gladden, 56, a lawyer, served as Chairman of Coca-Cola Beverages (Canada) until 1997 and is currently Vice-Chairman of Coca-Cola Enterprises, the largest anchor bottler of Coca-Cola products in the world.

 Former President and CEO of The Rockefeller Group.
 Chairman of the Business Council of the United Nations.

 - JAMES E. THOMPSON, San Jose State ’59

-Founder, chairman and chief executive of The Crown Worldwide Group.
-With a net worth of $1.06 billion as of January 2013, Thompson ranks in at No. 44 in Hong Kong’s 50 Richest list and is No. 1,008 in the world.
+Founder, chairman, and chief executive of The Crown Worldwide Group.
+With a net worth of $1.06 billion as of January 2013, Thompson ranks at No. 44 in Hong Kong’s 50 Richest list and is No. 1,008 in the world.
 He was awarded the Gold Bauhinia Star, which is presented to eminent persons in Hong Kong who have given distinguished service to the community or who have rendered public or voluntary service of a very high degree of merit.
 After his chapter (Epsilon Chi) returned to campus in 2010, Thompson generously donated money to buy back the original chapter house at San Jose State.